www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/compatibility-portability-and-adaptability/2025-02-25-t59-port-shell-project-to-java-and-the-network-worker.md

                         * [x] Make the container and its systemd user service startable.
                         * [x] Start the container.
                         * [x] Make ACME work again.
-            * [ ] Set `--backwards-compatible` to true by default.
+            * [x] Set `--backwards-compatible` to true by default.
+            * [x] Remove `--flat-folders`, as it is only used with true and was only created for a soft migration.
-            * [ ] Avoid redundant repo clones, that happen all the time. -> This seems to be caused by `./bin/test.routine`.
+            * [o] Avoid redundant repo clones, that happen all the time. -> This seems to be caused by `./bin/test.routine`.
 So at least, this is not causing active problems for now.
             * [ ] Test every flag.
             * [ ] Use only applyTemplate for any String replacement.
           * [ ] Remove `--daemon-name` at it is replaced by execution name.